raigon44/XAI-Latent-Variable-in-Computer-Vision/README.md

 ***Linear Interpolation***

 Here I generated 2 random 100 dimensional points from a standard normal distribution and interpolate between them in the latent space with 6 steps (including the starting and final points).
-The points in the latent space corresponding to these 6 points are input to the generator model to create 6 images that tell us the correspoing transformation in the learned target data distribution space.
+The points in the latent space corresponding to these 6 points are fed to the generator model to create 6 images that tell us the correspoing transformation in the learned target data distribution space.
+The below figure shows an example for this transformation.

 <img src="interpolate.PNG" alt="Linear interpolation">